WasmEdge/WasmEdge/docs/book/en/src/embed/c/ref.md

      * Create and add the host functions, tables, memories, and globals into the module instance.
      */

-    /* Register the module instance into store with the export module. */ /* The export module name is in the module instance already. */ Res = WasmEdge_ExecutorRegisterImport(ExecCxt, StoreCxt, HostModCxt);
+    /* Register the module instance into store with the exported module name. */ /* The export module name is in the module instance already. */ Res = WasmEdge_ExecutorRegisterImport(ExecCxt, StoreCxt, HostModCxt);
     if (!WasmEdge_ResultOK(Res)) {